noahehall/theBookOfNoah/linux/docker/docker.md

 ## images
   - a file for starting containers
     - a bundled snapshot of all the files that should be available to programs running inside a container
+    - stacks of layers constructed by traversing the layer dependency graph from some starting layer
     - installed images contain metadata
       - relationships between images
       - coommand history for an image